eliofio/PrOpRe/README.md

 <p align="justify"> Inside the <code>tests/</code> directory there is the complete list of example files for a lot of proteins, allowing the user to try the three codes in succession. </p>

-<p align="justify"> Hereafter, for the sake of clarity, only three examples are reported. </p>
+<p align="justify"> Hereafter, for the sake of clarity, only four examples are reported. </p>

 ```perl
 # The reference and trajectory files, namely 1igd_noH.gro and 1igd_noH.xtc, have already been processed